flimflam-austin/hugo-cms-test/content/quick_reads/20200813-the-most-serious-covid-cases-for-kiddos/index.md

       * The CDC issued a new report on children hospitalized due to COVID-19 in America between March 1 – July 25.

-      * The CDC looked specifically at 576 hospitalizations across 14 states –
-      ***not*** TOTAL COVID-19 hospitalizations in children nationwide.
+      * The CDC looked specifically at 576 hospitalizations across 14 states –***not*** TOTAL COVID-19 hospitalizations in children nationwide.

       * Around the same time, children under 18 represented about 7% of COVID-19
       cases in America and 1% of hospitalizations.
     _key: 27941c8a3493
   - order: 2
+    useCheckmark: false
     body: >-
       ## Big Picture